Tony goes west after offing Chris.

 This hour, despite my lengthy effort to decode it, will also remain enigmatic.
 “Kennedy and Heidi” is puzzled together with so many covert references, subtle callbacks, loaded images, unforeseen twists, high concepts and unanswered questions that it is guaranteed a place as one of the great enigmas of the series.
 Like all great enigmas, it hints that some grand truth may be hidden below its surface—and then beckons us to come search for it.

-We might remember that episode 2.11 “House Arrest” opened with a sequence (scored by the Pretenders’ “Space Invaders”) in which a garbage truck dumped trash in front of a convenience store.
+We might remember that episode 2.11 “House Arrest” opened with a sequence (scored by the Pretenders’ “Space Invader”) in which a garbage truck dumped trash in front of a convenience store.
 In something of a parallel, “Kennedy and Heidi” begins with a shot of construction waste being dumped out of a garbage truck.
-(And the use of “Space Invaders” later in this hour formally connects the two episodes.)
+(And the use of “Space Invader” later in this hour formally connects the two episodes.)
 The construction debris immediately establishes this hour’s concern with the built (man-made) environment.
 A site supervisor comes in and demands that the workers immediately stop dumping, and then warns his son to stop eating his dinner so close to the load because it contains asbestos.

 In the Pilot episode, Christopher said an almost paradoxical-sounding line: “Garbage is our bread-and-butter.”
 Chris was obviously referring to the central role that the waste-carting racket occupies within the mob’s business empire, but the line also made a metaphorical connection between garbage and food, underscoring our culture’s tendency to over-consume and waste the various resources that are available to us.
 Chase explicitly makes a connection between garbage and food again now, as the boy eats his meal in front of the toxic pile of trash.
 As the hour progresses, Chase will expand on his thesis that our consuming, wasteful American lifestyle is having a toxic affect on ourselves and on the natural environment.

 Christopher doesn’t seem quite right when he and Tony meet with Phil and Butchie to discuss their garbage-dumping deal—he’s acting a little weird.
-Chris has obviously been shooting up some of the fun stuff.
+Chris has obviously been shooting up some of the fun-stuff.
 As he and Tony drive back home, we get a flurry of premonitions that seem to foreshadow Christopher’s very imminent death: Chris suggests they meet Phil’s price because “life’s too short”; Chris slips the soundtrack from The Departed, of all movies, into his CD player; the two men listen to a cover of “Comfortably Numb,” perhaps denoting that Chris is too numb to drive safely.
 Some viewers also find it notable that Chris is wearing a hat in his final scene now, a complementary bookend to his first scene of the series.
 (He was wearing a black cap as he and T chased Mahaffey down in the Pilot.)

 Despite these little clues, we are still shocked by what happens next.
 When Christopher’s truck drifts in front of an oncoming car, he overcompensates, plunging his vehicle down a steep embankment.
 But it’s not the crash that kills him.
 Tony begins to call emergency rescue, but pauses as a wicked calculation comes into his head.
 He shuts his flip-phone, reaches into the car and stifles Christopher’s airway.
 We remember the Pilot episode ended with Nick Lowe’s “The Beast in Me” over the final credits, and now we see the true extent of Tony’s beastliness.
 Tony has never looked more like a monster than he does here, he exudes the calm of a true sociopath.
 The passing headlights of cars driving along the embankment above them punctuate the darkness, but none of the vehicles stop.
 No one stops Tony Soprano from smothering the life out of his young cousin.